Sarah L. Collie

 In her role as Associate Vice President, Sarah partners with the University community to develop strategy, implement improvements, facilitate complex collaborations, design for high-performance, and lead successful change.
 Organizational Excellence serves as a resource to enable core missions and advance the University’s strategic plan.

-Sarah’s 30-year career in higher education spans diverse administrative and academic positions at several different universities.
+Sarah’s more than 30-year career in higher education spans diverse administrative and academic positions at several different universities.
 Her experiences include instruction and research, academic program leadership, and central operations.
 Prior to her current appointment, she served as UVA’s Assistant Vice President for Management and Budget/Director of State Governmental Relations.

 Sarah employs a variety of methodologies and tools in her work, including Liberating Structures, Strategic Doing, and Design Thinking.
 One of her core principles for organizational excellence is leveraging and unleashing the collective wisdom of groups for organizational learning.